Quantum violation of macrorealism under multi-outcome two-parameter generalised measurements: Analysis with LGI, WLGI and NSIT

-In order to calculate the expectation values and joint probabilities appearing in the aforementioned forms of LGI, WLGI and NSIT, we proceed by writing the relevant time evolution operators as, for example, the time evolution operator from the initial time $t=0$ to the instant of first measurement $t=t_1$, $U(t_1 - 0) = e^{-i\pi J_x} = R^2$ (where $R$ = $e^{-i\frac{\pi}{2}J_x}$), and all the subsequent measurements are equispaced in time.
+In order to calculate the expectation values and joint probabilities appearing in the aforementioned forms of LGI, WLGI and NSIT, we proceed by expressing the time evolution operator from the initial time $t=0$ to the instant of first measurement $t=t_1$ by $U(t_1 - 0) = \exp{[-i\pi J_x]}$, and all the subsequent measurements are equispaced in time.
 Using the Wigner's D matrix formalism the expression of a typical joint probability distribution is obtained of the form given by,